s-sajid-ali/xwp_petsc/README.md

 Code for evaluation of wave propagation (fourier and real space approaches) using PETSc.
 Works for 1D and 2D for free space and matter.

 #### Currently implemented  :
-- MPI - Multislice : Iterate between slice projections diffraction and free space propagation
+- Full Array Fresnel Multislice : Iterate between slice projections diffraction and free space propagation
-- Finite Difference method : Solve the Helmholtz PDE using the TS integrator and Multigrid preconditioning.
+- Finite Difference method : Solve the Helmholtz PDE using TS integrator

 #### In Progress :
 - Tomography simulation by rotating the object using a rotation matrix.